Yunus Centre: Activities

 Developing curricula for classes on social business.
 Amongst other, current partnerships exist with Harvard University, HEC (Paris), the Asian Institute of Technology (Bangkok), Bocconi University (Milan) McGill University (Montreal), Glasgow University, University of Florence and University of Salford.

+List of Yunus Social Business Centres

+The Yunus Centre has established 114 Yunus Social Business Centres (YSBCs) at universities and institutions worldwide, as of 3 August 2025.